Truth and Justice: Mister Maurus

 Mister Maurus (härra Maurus, also Papa Maurus) is an archetypal school teacher character, inspired by Hugo Treffner.

-The character appears primarily in the second part of Tammsaare's pentalogy.
+The character appears primarily in Part II of the pentalogy.

 Film

 In 2019, the first book in the pentalogy was adapted into a film by director Tanel Toom for Allfilm and starred Priit Loog as Andres, Priit Võigemast as Pearu, Ester Kuntu as Mari, and Maiken Schmidt as Krõõt.
 By mid-March 2019, Toom's critically acclaimed adaptation has become the most-watched film ever shown in Estonian cinemas.